She's Funny That Way (film): Development

-She's Funny That Way originated from a script written by director Peter Bogdanovich and ex-wife Louise Stratten around 1999 and 2000.
+She's Funny That Way originated in the mid-1990s when People reported the film would be going into pre-production, with the title Squirrels to the Nuts and featuring Tatum O'Neal in the leading role.
+Peter Bogdanovich, who had worked with O'Neal on Paper Moon (1973) and Nickelodeon (1976), was quoted as saying "This movie is my gift to her."
+The script was co-written with his ex-wife Louise Stratten around 1999 and 2000.
 Bogdanovich and Stratten, who were in financial distress at the time trying to buy back They All Laughed (1981), decided to write a comedy to uplift their spirits.
 While writing the script, Bogdanovich was inspired by an incident in Singapore during the time he was filming Saint Jack in 1978, where he was able to talk to many prostitutes after hiring them for his film.
 He would give them more money than their salary for them to leave the prostitution business.
-The script was originally titled Squirrels to the Nuts, but due to many people misinterpreting it as a children's film, Bogdanovich changed it to She's Funny That Way. ("Squirrels to the Nuts" is a line used frequently in the film, lifted from the 1946 film Cluny Brown.)
+Due to many people misinterpreting it as a children's film, Bogdanovich changed the title from Squirrels to the Nuts to She's Funny That Way. ("Squirrels to the Nuts" is a line used frequently in the film, lifted from the 1946 film Cluny Brown.)
 Bogdanovich originally wrote the role of Arnold Albertson for John Ritter, but due to his death, he shelved the project.
 Bogdanovich later became friends with Owen Wilson, introduced to him by Wes Anderson, and he decided to change aspects of the character of Albertson: all of the physical gags intended for Ritter were changed to verbal jokes to suit Wilson.
 In 2010, Bogdanovich's protégés—Anderson and Noah Baumbach—offered their backing to get the film made, agreeing to serve as executive producers.